 Youth Field, West Mersea Park.
 St. Peter's Well Meadow, and the Parish Church Green.

-The Rare Green Winged Orchid - Orchis Morio which can sometimes be seen in May growing around Willoughby Park area.
+The Rare Green Winged Orchid - Orchis Morio which can sometimes be seen in May growing around Willoughby car park area.